sctlcd/pearl/README.md

 "***As a user, I want to _____***"

-[v] successfully implemented
+:heavy_check_mark: successfully implemented
-[x] not yet implemented
+:x: not yet implemented

-- [v] view the site from any device (mobile, tablet, desktop).
+- :heavy_check_mark: view the site from any device (mobile, tablet, desktop).
-- [v] be able to log in.
+- :heavy_check_mark: be able to log in.
-- [v] be able to log out.
+- :heavy_check_mark: be able to log out.
-- [v] be able to register.
+- :heavy_check_mark: be able to register.
-- [v] filter and search amongst all products.
+- :heavy_check_mark: filter and search amongst all products.
-- [v] view all products.
+- :heavy_check_mark: view all products.
-- [v] view a product details.
+- :heavy_check_mark: view a product details.
-- [v] add products with an image as an admin.
+- :heavy_check_mark: add products with an image as an admin.
-- [v] add products without an image as an admin.
+- :heavy_check_mark: add products without an image as an admin.
-- [v] edit products with an image as an admin.
+- :heavy_check_mark: edit products with an image as an admin.
-- [v] edit products without an image as an admin.
+- :heavy_check_mark: edit products without an image as an admin.
-- [v] delete products as an admin.
+- :heavy_check_mark: delete products as an admin.
-- [v] view gallery images.
+- :heavy_check_mark: view gallery images.
-- [v] view a gallery image.
+- :heavy_check_mark: view a gallery image.
-- [v] share a gallery image as a logged in user.
+- :heavy_check_mark: share a gallery image as a logged in user.
-- [v] add a gallery item with an image as an admin.
+- :heavy_check_mark: add a gallery item with an image as an admin.
-- [v] add a gallery item without an image as an admin.
+- :heavy_check_mark: add a gallery item without an image as an admin.
-- [v] edit a gallery item with an image as an admin.
+- :heavy_check_mark: edit a gallery item with an image as an admin.
-- [v] edit a gallery item without an image as an admin.
+- :heavy_check_mark: edit a gallery item without an image as an admin.
-- [v] delete a gallery image as an admin.
+- :heavy_check_mark: delete a gallery image as an admin.
-- [v] approved a gallery image as an admin.
+- :heavy_check_mark: approved a gallery image as an admin.
-- [v] view my profile as a logged in user.
+- :heavy_check_mark: view my profile as a logged in user.
-- [v] update my profile as a logged in user.
+- :heavy_check_mark: update my profile as a logged in user.
-- [v] update my profile as logged in user.
+- :heavy_check_mark: update my profile as logged in user.
-- [v] add products to my bag.
+- :heavy_check_mark: add products to my bag.
-- [v] checkout my order.
+- :heavy_check_mark: checkout my order.
-- [v] send a contact request.
+- :heavy_check_mark: send a contact request.

 Back to [top](#TableOfContents)